dui-luis-alberto-37/labolsa/README.md

 labolsa <code> <users> <stocks> <orders>
 ```
 where:
-* code: String of maximum 8 characters to generic name of set of stocks.
+* Code: A string with a maximum length of 8 characters representing a generic name for a set of stocks.
-* users: Number of players in the market.
+* Users: The total number of participants in the market.
-* stocks: Number of different company stocks in the market.
+* Stocks: The number of different company stocks available in the market.
-* orders: Maximum number of open orders for each step in the simulation.
+* Orders: The maximum number of open orders allowed at each step of the simulation.

 > [!IMPORTANT]
-> The amount of money, number of actions by stocks, and begin price is fixed into the code.
+> For this version, the amount of money, the number of shares for each stock, and the initial price are fixed within the code.

 ### Example
 ```console